 This collection is the definitive guide to Alice Munro.
 Her prose is beautiful and subtle.
 She’s a pioneer of my favourite literary genre, the “Southern Ontario Gothic.”
 The Southern Ontario Gothic is the Canlit twist on the “Southern Gothic,” a genre epitomized by the work of Flannery O’Connor and Eudora Welty.

 Although she’s a nobel laureate and widely known as “Canada’s Chekov,” Munro is not for everyone.
 Much to my surprise, I found out on multiple first dates last year that not everyone enjoys reading what one past suitor astutely called “boring minutia and sh*t.”
-But this was my second time reading this collection and I would definitely read it again.

 The Shadow of the Wind

 This gothic is set in Barcelona in the aftermath of the Spanish Civil War.
 It centers around young Daniel, the son of an antiquarian bookseller.
 It’s a richly told tale of mystery, murder and star-crossed love.